 “Just correct yourself and move on.
 Don't make a big deal about it, but also think about why you did it and consider why you don't truly see that person as the gender they are.”
 Lily (she/her)

 “Usually a simple ‘Sorry, [correct pronoun],’ and then completing the phrase is fine.
 Additional apologies tend to just make the situation awkward (especially around others) and bring more attention to the knowledge of being misgendered than is comfortable.
 And of course, continuing to do your best to use the correct pronouns is always the best behaviour.”
 Anonymous (he/they)

-If you’re interested in more content about diversity, equity, and inclusion to share with your colleagues, family members, etc., check out our Community Platform, INNERSPACE.
+If you’re interested in more content about diversity, equity, and inclusion to share with your colleagues, family members, etc., check out our FOLX Community Platform.
 Additionally, if FOLX members struggle with being misgendered, they’re encouraged to reach out to their clinician.
 If you’re a non-FOLX member looking for virtual healthcare, book an appointment here.